Mike Jubinville, MPH

 Now you're moving.
 How can you keep the momentum going?
 Daily life gets in the way of exercise.
 Time is always hard to come by, so find opportunities where you can.
 Here are some tips for sneaking in some extra exercise time:

 Physical activity is often thought of as something you'll get to when you have time.
-Instead, think of it as something you want to do.
-Find activities you enjoy.
-You may soon find that physical activity is a regular treat in your hectic day.
+Instead, think of it as something you want to do and is an important part of your day.
+When you find activities you enjoy, you will soon find that physical activity is a regular treat in your hectic day.

 American College of Sports Medicine